sasabrina/sasabrina/README.md

 - 👋 Hi, I’m Sabrina
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in Fullstack Development
-- 🌱 I’m currently learning React Native and Unit Testing
+- 🌱 I’m currently learning NodeJS
 - 📫 You can reach to me at sabrinaealvarez@gmail.com

 <!---